U. S. Naval Air

 Aug 30.
 German air raid on Paris.

 Sept 1 .
-Japanese Hakamiya carried Farman seaplanes ; bomb and sink German Wakamiya at Kiaochow, China.
+Japanese Wakamiya carried Farman seaplanes that bomb German ships and positions in siege of Tsingtao at Kiaochow, China.

 Sept 22.
 First RN raid on Germany; no damage.